FOSSEE/st-scripts/getting-started-with-arrays/script.rst

 {{{ highlight all the array elements one by one using mouse movements }}}

-all the elements have been implicitly type casted as string, though our first three elements were integers.
+all the elements have been implicitly type casted as strings, though our first three elements were meant to be integers.

 .. #[Puneeth: when I type a4 it says some ``dtype`` etc. I don't understand
 .. what it is, can you explain? ;)]